Pascaline: Competing designs

 Gottfried Leibniz started to work on his own calculator after Pascal's death.
-He first tried to build a machine that could multiply automatically while sitting on top of the Pascaline, assuming (wrongly) that all the dials on Pascal's calculator could be operated at the same time.
+He first tried to build a machine that could multiply automatically while sitting on top of the Pascaline calculator, assuming incorrectly that all the dials on Pascal's calculator could be operated at the same time.
 Even though this could not be done, it was the first time that a pinwheel was described and used in the drawing of a calculator.

 He then devised a competing design, the Stepped Reckoner which was meant to perform additions, subtractions and multiplications automatically and division under operator control.
 Leibniz struggled for forty years to perfect this design and produced two machines, one in 1694 and one in 1706.
 Only the machine built in 1694 is known to exist; it was rediscovered at the end of the 19th century, having spent 250 years forgotten in an attic at the University of Göttingen.

 The German calculating-machine inventor Arthur Burkhardt was asked to attempt to put Leibniz' machine in operating condition.
 His report was favorable except for the sequence in the carry. and "therefore, especially in the case of multiple carry transfers, the operator had to check the result and manually correct the possible errors".
 Leibniz had not succeeded in creating a calculator that worked properly, but he had invented the Leibniz wheel, the principle of a two-motion mechanical calculator.
 He was also the first to have cursors to inscribe the first operand and a movable carriage for results.

 There were five additional attempts at designing "direct entry" calculating machines in the 17th century (including the designs of Tito Burattini, Samuel Morland and René Grillet).

 Around 1660 Claude Perrault designed an abaque rhabdologique that is often mistaken for a mechanical calculator because it has a carry mechanism in between the numbers.
 But it is actually an abacus, since it requires the operator to handle the machine differently when a carry transfer takes place.

 Pascal's calculator was the most successful mechanical calculator developed in the 17th century for the addition and subtraction of large numbers.
 The stepped reckoner had a problem in the carry mechanism after more than two consecutive carries, and the other devices had carry mechanisms (one tooth wheel) that were limited in their capacity to carry across multiple digits or had no carry mechanism in between the digits of the accumulator.